BostonDSA/socialismbot/README.md

 ## Quickstart

-Fork & clone this repository, then create a file called `terraform.tfvars`.
+Clone this repository, then create a file called `terraform.tfvars`.
 Use the following as a template:

 ```terraform
 aws_access_key_id        = "<aws-access-key-id>"